kubedb/docs/docs/guides/mssqlserver/tls/ag_cluster.md

 - Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).

+- Install [csi-driver-cacerts](https://github.com/kubeops/csi-driver-cacerts) which will be used to add self-signed ca certificates to the OS trusted certificate store (eg, /etc/ssl/certs/ca-certificates.crt)

 - To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.

   ```bash